kdheepak/kdheepak.github.io/content/23-technical_writing.md

 ![](images/raymondhettinger.jpg)

-## \LaTeX - lah-tekh, lah-tek or lay-tek
+## \LaTeX\ - lah-tekh, lah-tek or lay-tek

-Enter \LaTeX
+Enter \LaTeX\ .

-> LaTeX is to a book what a set of blueprints is to a building. [@_stackoverflow]
+> \LaTeX\ is to a book what a set of blueprints is to a building. [@_stackoverflow]

-\LaTeX is a typesetting system that uses the TeX program and is frequently used in scientific, technical and mathematical papers.
+\LaTeX\ is a typesetting system that uses the TeX program and is frequently used in scientific, technical and mathematical papers.
 It is infamous for displaying equations in a manner that looks great.
+Math is beautiful, and it deserves to be presented beautifully.

 \begin{align}
   \hskip6em \nabla \times \vec{\mathbf{B}} -\, \frac1c\, \frac{\partial\vec{\mathbf{E}}}{\partial t} & = \frac{4\pi}{c}\vec{\mathbf{j}} \hskip6em \\